Indie publishing is the real deal

-You will need to write your best story and format the file for print in a PDF format, and in epub and mobi format for eBooks used in digital readers and smart phones.
-(Yes, today many use their phone as a reading device – handy if you have a long commute or are waiting in the doctors office.)
+You will need to write your best story and format the file for print in a PDF format, and format for eBooks used in digital readers and smartphones with epub and mobi files.
+(Yes, today many use their phone as a reading device – handy if you have a long commute or are waiting in the doctor’s office.)

 The most popular eBook distributors are: